 Enrollment is on a first come, first served basis.
 The earlier you reserve a spot the better.
 Week availability will be updated on the website regularly.

-Our camp tuition covers all food, necessary technical equipment, transportation, lodging and instruction.
-Each group will be led by 2 instructors who have earned college degrees, are trained extensively in our academic curriculum, backcounty emergency response and all hold current wilderness medical certifications.
+Our camp tuition covers all food, necessary technical equipment & permits, transportation, lodging and instruction.
+Each group will be led by 2 instructors who have earned college degrees, are trained extensively in our academic curriculum, backcountry emergency response and all hold current wilderness medical certifications.
 This is not your average summer camp, and our staff are pros at what they do – taking kids on meaningful wilderness adventures, managing risk, and having fun!

 What Folks are Saying: